RushabhM03/TalentSustainIQ/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

-This is an xgboost powered algorithm that takes several factors regrading the employment history of an employee and the outputs whether or not the employee is likely to stay at the company
+This is an xgboost-powered algorithm that takes several factors regarding the employment history of an employee and outputs whether or not the employee is likely to stay at the company

 ## 🎱 Problem statement
 Nowadays, employees are switching organizations at a rapid pace.
-The task is to build a machine learning model that can take various hr inputs and output whether or not the employee is likely to stay or not.TAking care of the needs of each and every employee is a challenging task for the HR department.
+The task is to build a machine learning model that can take various hr inputs and output whether or not the employee is likely to stay or not.
+Taking care of the needs of each and every employee is a challenging task for the HR department.
 This may result in talents leaving the company.

 ## 〽️ Phases

-- Data exporation and visualization
+- Data exploration and visualization
 - Data preprocessing
 - Model Selection
 - Model building